AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 ## Known Issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

 ---

+## Parameter Constraints

+1. **NAME**: Must contain alphanumeric characters and may include spaces.
+All names must be unique.
+2. **ADDRESS**: Can contain any values.
+3. **PHONE NUMBER**: Must contain only numbers and should be atleast 3 digits long.
+4. **EMAIL ADDRESS**: Can contain any values.
+5. **GITHUB USERNAME**: Can contain only alphanumeric characters and hyphens(-).
+6. **PROFILE PICTURE**: Must be a valid URL to an image.
+Supports png, jpg, jpeg and gif formats.
+7. **TAGS**: Must contain alphanumeric characters only.
+They are limited to only 15 characters.
+8. **TECH STACK**: Can contain alphanumeric characters, underscores(_), hashtags(#), hyphens(-), periods(.) and plus signs(+).
+   They are limited to only 15 characters. <br>
+   ⚠️ If you are entering the tech stack for the `rate` command, please ensure it is the tech stack that the specified index has.
+9. **INDEX/CONTACT_INDEX**: Must be a positive integer which is not greater than the number of contacts the user is currenty seeing in the contact list.
+10. **RATING**: Must be an integer between 0 (inclusive) and 10 (inclusive).
+11. **TEAM NAME**: Can only contain alphanumeric characters and spaces.
+12. **TEAM INDEX**: Must be a positive integer which is not greater than the number of teams in the address book.

+---